 Welcome to WaterAid international's governance manual.
-This manual supports the effective operation of the WaterAid global federation, and guides the work of the WaterAid International Board and secretariat.
-As a WAi Board member, you will be required to take decisions on behalf of and in the best interest of WaterAid.
-Your decisions will affect WaterAid's growth, development and future, for both individual national member organisations, and the global organisation.
+This manual supports the effective operation of the WaterAid global federation and guides the work of the WaterAid international Board and secretariat.
+As a WAi Board member you will be required to take decisions on behalf of and in the best interest of WaterAid.
+Your decisions will affect WaterAid's growth, development and future, both for individual national member organisations, and the global organisation.
 Our aim is that this manual should assist the Board of WaterAid international, collectively and individually, to meet your legal and regulatory responsibilities.
 It draws on regulation and guidance provided by the UK Government about the management of a charitable company.

 Much of the required and recommended practice in this manual is based on the decisions reached in 2009 and 2010 that informed the creation of the federation and of WaterAid international.
-These decisions can be found on the WAi Board extranet.
-Revisions to this manual have been undertaken following two reviews of WaterAid international governance, and the appointment of an Executive Director to WaterAid international in 2017.
+These decisions can be found on the WAi board portal, BoardEffect.
+This manual is regularly updated as the organisation changes and grows.

-In this annual, we will set out the background and foundation of WaterAid as a global organisation, the structures and practices through which the organisation is governed and managed, and the role of the International Board and secretariat.
+In this manual we will set out the background and foundation of WaterAid as a global organisation, the structures and practices through which the organisation is governed and managed, and the role of the international Board and secretariat.
 It is also intended as a reference point for governance manuals for WaterAid members to promote consistent and high standards of governance.
-Where actions are mandatory on member boards as well as on the International Board, this is indicated.
+Where actions are mandatory on member boards as well as on the international Board, this is indicated.